pritesh-shrivastava/learn-you-a-haskell-solutions/README.md

 To load a module in the interpreter, use `:m + Data.List`, say, for importing the module `Data.List`, or use `:m + Data.List Data.Map Data.Set` to import more than 1 modules via the interpreter.

+#### Running a script on the command line

+Option 1 :
 To compile a Haskell program, run `stack ghc <name-of-program.hs>` in the folder where the program is present.
 To run the compiled program, now run `./<name-of-program.hs>`.

+Option 2:
-To run a Haskell program on the fly, use `stack runhaskell helloworld.hs`
+To run a Haskell program on the fly, instead of compiling first, use `stack runhaskell helloworld.hs`